Menu

 Easements

 An easement is a right that someone other than the owner of the property has to use the property in a particular way.
-An easement continues even when property is transferred to a new owner.
+Easements usually continue to be registered as interests on title even when property is transferred to a new owner.
 There is often little that can be done to remove an easement from the title.
-It is important for buyers to know about any easements.
-Easements are common, and can range from the right of a neighbour whose land has no street-front access to use a strip of your property to reach the street, to the right of the city to run a sewer line across your land.
+Easements are common, but it is important for buyers to know about any easements.
+Examples of easements are:

 Sole or Shared Ownership